 Like Philip Colbert, Jean-Paul Marat is a St Andrews graduate.
 Marat received a medical degree from St Andrews in 1775.
 When the French Revolution began in 1789, he led a political group called the Jacobins, who fought against the monarchy and wanted a republic.
 Death came in 1793, when Charlotte Corday, who blamed him for the execution of thousands of people, murdered him in his bath.

 Jacques-Louis David immortalised Marat’s final moments in his painting The Death of Marat.
-Nearly 230 years later, Colbert’s canvas reinterprets this dramatic event.
+Nearly 230 years later, Colbert’s exhibition explores and reinterprets this dramatic event.